Editor’s Note: This article was updated on Sept. 10, 2020, to highlight three more interesting startups on Wefunder.

-Wefunder is one of the leading equity crowdfunding platforms, which has listings of many of startup companies to invest in.
+Wefunder is one of the leading equity crowdfunding platforms on the internet, and it has listings of a broad array of startup companies to invest in.
 Note that the minimum investment is often as low as $100.

 This type of investing is fairly new.
 In 2016, the Regulation Crowdfunding law came into effect and essentially allowed anyone to invest in startups.
 Before this, you had to either be an institutional investor or very wealthy.

 Despite this, the risks of this type of investing are significant.
 For the most part, many early stage companies fail.
 And even when there is success, it can still take a long time to get liquidity from an investment.
 This is why it’s vital for investors to do their own analysis and research and to make sure of their risk tolerance.

 Additionally, investors should also consider diversification of their portfolios.
 But then again, if just one company takes off, it can certainly mean hefty returns.

 OK then, so with WeFunder, what are some of the interesting companies to invest in?
 Well, let’s take a look at three: